 Students with apparent or non-apparent disabilities will likely need to take special measures when planning a study abroad experience.
 Appropriate accommodations and facilities may not be available in all locations, so discuss your needs with your study abroad advisor as far in advance as possible.
 Your study abroad advisor and Bentley's coordinator of disability services will work together to assist you.
 Mobility International is a valuable resource for students with disabilities.

 The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. government to U.S. citizens traveling abroad.
 STEP allows Americans abroad to receive updates from the nearest embassy or consulate and allows the Department of State to better assist you in an emergency.
+International students should seek similar enrollment programs with their home country.

 - Do not walk alone at night.